philnash/react-express-starter/README.md

    Run both applications together with the command: npm run dev

    The React application will run on port 3000 and the server port 3001.
 8. Add the tables to your database.
-From the server folder, run sequelize db:migrate *If there are errors, to undo migration run npx sequelize-cli db:migrate:undo:all
+From the server folder, run sequelize db:migrate:all *If there are errors, to undo migration run npx sequelize-cli db:migrate:undo:all
 9. Add the seed data run npx sequelize-cli db:seed:all *If there are problems, undo the seed with the command npx sequelize-cli db:seed:undo